CyberShade01/BuzOS/ideas.md

 add settings [ ]

 give the sidebar-triggered dropdown windows a topbar like the other windows (poki, google, etc) and make them resisable and drabable [ ]

+add os functions like storage and files and downloading stuff (might take a while) [ ]